 A post-hearing brief was submitted on behalf of Arkansas Dairy Cooperative Association (ADCA) in support of Proposal 3.
-According to ADCA, their members' milk does not usually qualify for transportation credit payments because their milk is typically pooled on the Southeast and Central orders year-round.
-However, ADCA noted that their members are impacted by the cost of hauling supplemental milk into the southeast because of their membership in a marketing agency-in-common.
+According to ADCA, its members' milk does not usually qualify for transportation credit payments because it is typically pooled on the Southeast and Central orders yearround.
+However, ADCA noted that its members are impacted by the cost of hauling supplemental milk into the southeast because of its membership in a marketing agency-in-common.